V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 The frame can be just extrusion, extrusions and panels, if you are hardcore you can build it out of just panels but, I found that to be too seasonally variable to have an accurate printer.
 Extrusions and panels is the easiest if you have a CNC to make the panels.
 If you use panels and extrusions you will use M3x10mm screws and T Nuts, just extrusions you will use whatever your brackets come with (M5 and T nuts).

-Hardware, linear rails all use M3x8 (plus the one stepper mount marked with an “8”, "Y" stepper.)
-M2.5x12 for the endstops, M3x10mm for the steppers, X rail connection, and rail bearings, M5x30 & nuts for all of the assembly.
+Hardware, linear rails all use M3x8 (plus the one stepper mount marked with an “8”, "Y" stepper).
+Min 3 per rail +1 (16), max 1 per 25mm of rail +1 (30+).

+M2.5x12 for the endstops, 4 qty

+M3x10mm for the steppers (19), X rail connection (4), rail bearing blocks (24), printed parts to frame (20), Optional panels (~80). ~150 qty+

+M5x30 & nuts for all of the assembly. ~17qty

 Quantities vary depending on build size, more info to come for the assembly.

 Slide in T nuts are better than twist in.
 You will need some of both.

 Cut all your rails a 2-3mm short so you have some room to adjust for square.
 There is no advantage to a tight fit on the extrusions.
 If you are using panels, you can leave 5mm of room and even more on the Z extrusions to allow for wire management.

+~$100

+### Cost

+The running totals here can vary, ~$750 if you buy everything new.
+If you have any parts you can reuse than you can quickly bring that price down.

 ## Assembly